katarinagresova/DSIB01_2021/preprocessing/index.md

 This lesson is building on top of previous lesson and you should already have:
 - downloaded eCLIP raw sequencing data

-This lesson guides you through the starting steps of eCLIP data analysis - quality control, demultiplexing and removal of unwanted sequences.
+This lesson guides you through the starting steps of eCLIP data analysis - quality control and adapter trimming.

 ## Table of content
 - [Quality control](https://katarinagresova.github.io/DSIB01_2021/preprocessing/quality.html)